MelG1/Predictive-Modelling-of-Flood-Risk/README.md

 Model performance was evaluated using **Root Mean Squared Error (RMSE)** as the primary metric, as it measures the average magnitude of prediction errors and is well-suited for regression problems.

+* Linear Regression RMSE - 0.019879
+* Random Forest RMSE - 0.018701
+* XGBoost RMSE - 0.018722

 Lower RMSE values indicate better model performance.
-The models were compared based on their RMSE scores on the test dataset, and the best-performing model was selected for final predictions and analysis.
+The models were compared based on their RMSE scores on the test dataset, and Random Forest, being the best-performing model was selected for final predictions and analysis.

 ### **Model Deployment**